-Braden M. Clement is an attorney with the firm of Skelton Taintor & Abbott in Auburn, Maine, concentrating his practice in:
+Braden M. Clement is a shareholder, trial attorney and member of the Management Committee with the firm of Skelton Taintor & Abbott in Lewiston, Maine, concentrating his practice in:

 - Personal Injury